Skip to content

 TENTATIVE AGENDA

-All sessions will be conducted at the Cavallo Point Lodge, including the welcoming evening reception, which will take place in the Surfbird Room.
+Bay Area sessions will be based at the Cavallo Point Lodge, in the Mission Blue Convening Venue.

-Cavallo Point Lodge is the restored historic Fort Baker, located in Golden Gate National Recreation Area at the north end of the span of the Golden Gate Bridge.
+Cavallo Point Lodge is the restored historic Fort Baker, located in Golden Gate National Recreation Area at the north end of the Golden Gate Bridge.

 Steve Shackelton – Director, National Parks Insitute, University of California, Merced

-Welcome to the seminar and brief history and NPI relationships
+Welcome to the seminar and brief history and NPI, safety briefing and objectives.

-David Sibbet, Founder and President, The Grove Consultants International, San Francisco
+David Sibbet, Founder, The Grove Consultants International, San Francisco

 Welcoming remarks, plus familiarization with the seminar agenda and the flow of the course.
 Orientation to visual methods and to the group exercises, designed to develop each participant’s case.